Pedro Armendáriz: Illness and death

 In 1956, Armendáriz had a role in The Conqueror, produced by Howard Hughes.
 It was filmed in the state of Utah at the time when the US government was conducting atmospheric nuclear testing in neighboring Nevada.
 Within 25 years, 91 of the 220 people involved in the production (41%) developed cancer, 46 of whom died of cancer or complications related to it.

 Armendáriz began to suffer pain in his hips; years later it was discovered that he had neck cancer.
-He learned his condition was terminal while at UCLA Medical Center in Los Angeles, California, and, reportedly, endured great pain to film From Russia with Love in order to assure his family financial resources.
+He learned his condition was terminal while at UCLA Medical Center in Los Angeles, California, and reportedly endured great pain to film From Russia with Love in order to assure his family financial resources.

-On June 18, 1963, Armendáriz committed suicide by shooting himself in the chest with a gun he had smuggled into the hospital.
+On June 18, 1963, Armendáriz died by suicide by shooting himself in the chest with a gun he had smuggled into the hospital.
 He was 51 years old.
 He is buried in the Panteón Jardín cemetery in Mexico City, Mexico.